hsayedi/Satellite-Data-Server/README.md

+# Satellite-Date-Server
-# Satellite-Date-Server: Ad-Hoc Querying of Satellite Data to Process Multiple Polygons
+### Ad-Hoc Querying of Satellite Data to Process Multiple Polygons

 ## Background

 The Satellite-Data-Server hosts satellite data to provide two main functions:
-(1) Processing the data in aggregate using the Scanline method and (2) Hosting the data to make available for users through a map interface.
+1. Processing the data in aggregate using the Scanline method and
+2. Hosting the data to make available for users through a map interface.

 We execute the zonal statistics operation using the Scanline method.
 This method processes queries in aggregation, which combines vector and raster data in their raw formats.
 We use these techniques to process multiple polygons at once, specified